Evolutionary Tracks and Spectral Properties of Quasi-stars and Their Correlation with Little Red Dots: Methods: extracting quasi-star spectra from MESA-QUEST

 In order to extract the synthetic spectra of quasi-stars, we use the \mesa\ \texttt{colors} module, developed by \cite{COLORS}.
 This is a built-in tool within MESA that can be used to generate synthetic spectral-energy distributions (SEDs) by sampling the nearest grid point in a stellar atmosphere model grid using the stellar surface conditions output by \mesa\ (i.e.~$T_\textrm{eff}$, log($g$), and metallicity $Z$).
 Furthermore, colors can then convolve these synthetic SEDs with filter transmission curves from astronomical surveys including $Gaia$ and $JWST$, the latter of which we use in this work.

 We use the ATLAS9 atmospheric model grid \citep{atlas9}, the data and interpolation for which is provided by default in the \texttt{colors} module.
 However, it should be noted that this grid does not span the full parameter space to cover that of quasi-stars at all points in their lifetimes.
-Fig.~\ref{fig:kiel} shows a Kiel diagram containing points for various quasi-star models.
-The small gray region shows the log($g$) -- $T_\textrm{eff}$ space covered by the ATLAS9 grid.
-Although all model temperatures lie firmly within the grid range, many of the quasi-star models lie outside of the log($g$) range.
+Fig.~\ref{fig:kiel} shows a Kiel diagram containing points for various quasi-star models, \rm{all with $\alpha_\mathrm{MLT}=0.8$.} The small gray region shows the log($g$) -- $T_\textrm{eff}$ space covered by the ATLAS9 grid.
+Although all model temperatures lie firmly within the grid range, the models lie outside of the log($g$) range.
 Furthermore, the lowest metallicity provided is $\textrm{[Fe/H]} = -5$.
-This leaves only the $10^6$~\Msun, $\textrm{[Fe/H]} = -4$ quasi-star evolutionary model that fits within the atmosphere grid.
-However, comparison of the low and zero metallicity models shows very little difference in the final SEDs, and therefore we use a $10^6$~\Msun, $Z=0$ model for all SEDs in this work.
+However, comparison of the low and zero metallicity models shows very little difference in the final SEDs \mb{and log($g$) is off of the grid by $\sim0.3$ in log-space for the $10^6$~\Msun\ model with $\alpha_\mathrm{MLT}=0.8$, and $\sim0.2$ when $\alpha_\mathrm{MLT}=1.0$.} Therefore we use a $10^6$~\Msun, $Z=0$ model for all SEDs in this work.